AI Consensus in Healthcare & Finance: Why Single-Model AI Is Too Risky in 2026

 1. Regulatory Compliance Queries

 Compliance teams are using AI to interpret evolving regulations from the SEC, FCA, and RBI.
-Misinterpreting a regulatory clause due to a model hallucination is not a "tech issue" — it's a legal liability.
+Misinterpreting a regulatory clause due to a model hallucination is not a "tech issue", it is a legal liability.
 Consensus AI provides a defensible, cross-verified answer with a confidence score that tells teams how certain to be before acting.

 2. Financial Risk Assessment